bucaojit/MyLists/README.md

 # ProductivityTools
-Tools that use a database/webserver to store work related tasks and data
+Tools to store and search for information.
+Components used: MongoDB, Apache Webserver
+Cache - Personal Search - Store and search reference data Checklist - Named lists - ToDo lists

 ### Cache - Store links and information that can be retrieved using full text search
 ***